mirisuzanne/miriamsuzanne/content/2012/07/20/sass-striped-background.rst

 .. code:: scss

-  $mycolors: red orange yellow green blue indigo violet;
+  $rainbow: red orange yellow green blue indigo violet;

 You could set individual variables for each color as well.
 You would still pass them all as a single argument,